The following suggestions have been supplied by various members

 CLEANING TECHNIQUES with

-To create pressure water on board I fabricated a portable pump as per Tech Tip E19.
+To create pressure water on board I fabricated a portable and permanent pump as per Tech Tip E19.

-CLEAN the DECK (Coal Dust) - We have two coal mines next to our
+Clean the Deck of Coal Dust - We used to have two coal mines next to our

 lake which is a necessary evil, since the thermal plants generate the majority of electricity here.
-Thankfully they use low sulphur coal.
-Problem is, this
+Thankfully they burn a very low sulphur coal and there are precipitators on the smoke stacks to catch particles.
+Problem is, there is always a light smoky

-haze over gel coat and settles in the dimples of the none skid.
-Repeated soaking and scrubbing will remove
+haze that settles on the gel coat and fills the dimples of the none skid.
+Repeated soaking and scrubbing with a liquid cleaner called Fantastic (with bleach) will remove

-most of it but it is best to scrub with a stiff bristle brush every two weeks to stay ahead of it.
+most of it but it is best to scrub with a stiff bristle brush once a month to stay ahead of it.
 For a tight inside corner cut a Scotch Brite pad cut into a suitable size

 using other cleaners to see the true bright color of your gel